MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-search-web-parts.md

 7. Open the **CustomStrings.js** file.

-8. Add one line to the file for each managed property that is enabled as a refiner for which you want to change the display name byusing the following syntax:
+8. Add one line to the file for each managed property that is enabled as a refiner for which you want to change the display name by using the following syntax:

      `"rf_RefinementTitle_ManagedPropertyName": "Sample Refinement Title for ManagedPropertyName"`